SamipPoudel58/nodejs-ts-google-oauth/blog.md

 export default User;
 ```

-Now lets complete our callback function in passport.ts
+As you can see we will only store the username, email and googleId which will help us to identify users.
+We are also exporting a type "UserDocument".
-// TODO: elaborate more
+Now let's complete our callback function in `passport.ts`

 ```ts
 passport.use(